 ||Text||Yes||Stores the view type in SFCC.
 Required for swatches.|

 The following table shows all the images stored in Cloudinary that are associated to the product with the unique identifier,

 25721034M.
 Each has its own set of tags and structured metadata.
-Where the same tag is used for multiple images, these are shown together in the same product gallery.
+Where the same tag is used for multiple images and videos, these are shown together in the same Product Gallery.

 On the product listing page you can see the master product image and both swatch images:

 This is the product page, showing the Product Gallery, with the Navy Sky variation of the product selected: